kkanoo/ChatApp/README.md

 samples, guidance on mobile development, and a full API reference.
 # ChatApp

+Messenger clone build using dart, flutter and firebase.

-# Feature
+# Features

-Sign in using Google
+Sign in using Google.

+Uses firebase authentication.

 One to one chat with registered users.

-Can change display picture and display name
+Can change display picture and display name.

 Realtime messaging.